-After you have secured a thesis director, you and your director will mutually agree upon two other readers who will make up your thesis committee.
+After you have a thesis director, you and your director will mutually agree upon two other readers who will make up your thesis committee.
 Your thesis director and thesis committee members may request revisions to your proposal.
 The thesis proposal must be approved by your thesis director and your two additional readers (thesis committee).
-You must complete a Thesis Advisory Committee form and submit this form to the MFA Graduate Program Assistant, Ethan Watford.
+You must initiate a Thesis Advisory Committee form.

 If you plan to have two professors co-direct your thesis, both must be MFA faculty members.
 The third expert is not required to be a member of the English faculty.
 All members of your committee must be faculty approved to teach graduate courses and to serve on graduate thesis committees.
 It is not necessary to have more than three committee members (including your director).
 You will work closely with your director.
 The other committee members are asked to read your thesis two weeks prior to your thesis defense.